wpdiscussionboard/wp-discussion-board/readme.txt

 Contributors: marketingfire
 Tags: wordpress forum, forum plugin, discussion board, community, support forum Requires at least: 4.3
-Tested up to: 6.5
+Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 2.5.3
+Stable tag: 2.5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Discussion Board is an easy way to add a WordPress forum to your site.
+Discussion Board is a simple, effective way to add a forum or discussion board to your site, helping you build and engage an active community.

 == Description ==